 In other words, the requirement trace ability matrix is a document that maps and traces user requirement with test cases.
 The main purpose of Requirement Trace ability Matrix is to see that all test cases are covered so that no functionality should miss while doing Software testing.

-Another factor for effective planning would be the proper listing of the testing scope with each feature associated with a design specification, environment, etc.
+Another factor for effective planning would be the proper listing of the testing scope with each feature associated with a design specification, environment, etc. This should relate to each test level.
+A good example would be the uat test plan.

 Contact with all stakeholders has to be initiated at this stage, but also all external dependencies identified and service level agreements put in place.